New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens Galaxies: Methodology

 The total uncertainty $\Delta\sigma_{\mathrm{tot}}$ for each lens incorporates the measurement error of $\sigma_{\mathrm{ap}}$, the uncertainty propagated from the aperture correction ($\eta$), and a systematic term accounting for potential effects like line-of-sight mass contamination.

 We adopt a Bayesian approach to infer the posterior probability distributions of the model parameters.
 The primary parameters of interest are those governing the mass-density slope $\gamma$.
-In this work, we parameterize $\gamma$ to investigate its evolution with redshift and dependence on galaxy surface density (see Section~\ref{sect:model} for the specific form).
+In this work, we parameterize $\gamma$ to investigate its evolution with redshift and dependence on galaxy surface density.
 The stellar luminosity density slope $\delta$ and the velocity anisotropy $\beta$ are treated as global nuisance parameters.
 We marginalize over them using informed Gaussian priors: $\delta = 2.173 \pm 0.085$ and $\beta = 0.18 \pm 0.13$, consistent with previous studies of massive ETGs \citep{Chen2019}.
 Parameter estimation is performed via Monte Carlo nested sampling using the \texttt{PyMultiNest} package \citep{Buchner2014}.